zjrcczu/OMTL-PTP/README.md

 # OMTL-PTP
- This is the project of ''Fast adaptation trajectory prediction method based on online multisource transfer learning''
+ Official PyTorch code for ''Fast adaptation trajectory prediction method based on online multisource transfer learning''

+Our code will be released after acceptance.